koreymacdougall/config_files/notes/cheatsheet.md

         - <meta http-equiv="Content-Type" content="text/html; charset=UTF-8">
         - and on command line, may need to specify: --encoding='utf-8'
             - check syntax on that argument
+## paid programs to edit
+    - pdf studio and masterpdf
 # POSTGRES
 ## note: run these commands as the postgres user
 ## enter postgres console: